The Difference Between Certificated And Uncertificated Securities

 At Corporate Direct we offer certificated securities for your own personally held Wyoming LLCs with our Armor-8 protection.

 We have a safe deposit box at a Wyoming bank to ensure that the security certificate is delivered and kept in Wyoming.
-This places the underlying asset, the security certificate, out of reach from your home state creditors.
+This places the security certificate out of reach from your home state creditors.
+The signed and delivered certificates are kept in Wyoming, and this process helps determine the rightful owner in case of legal disputes.
 And the only way for them to reach it is to have a lawyer in Wyoming get a court order to release the paper certificate.
 This is a cumbersome process for an attorney on a contingency fee.
 The hassle factor gives you better asset protection.

 We here at Corporate Direct can help you protect your assets with our Armor-8 protection.
 This will provide you with a certificated security interest held in Wyoming for your protection from creditors.